feliciaschulz/deNovo_longReadAssembly/README.md

 # De Novo Long Read Assembly
+In this assembly we will first investigate the data, then assemble the reads and then run more analyses on the assembled genome.
+The structure of this README file is the following:
+1. Git Repository
+2. Downloading the data
+3. FastQC
+4. Genome Assembly
+5. QUAST
+6. BUSCO

+The data used here is a fastq file consisting of 117,525 reads.
+The sequenced reads are from the organism Saccharomyces cerevisiae.
+The data can be found and downloaded from here: https://trace.ncbi.nlm.nih.gov/Traces/?view=run_browser&acc=SRR13577846&display=metadata

 ## Git Repository
 ### Initialising a Git repository and linking it to GitHub

+First, a Git repository must be created and linked to the private remote repository https://github.com/feliciaschulz/deNovo_longReadAssembly.git.
+By doing this, a reproducible workflow can be ensured.

 ```bash
 git init